 "The Martians encounter another human disease, chicken pox which is crippling their invasion plans.
 They decide by harvesting human brains so they can produce a cure that will put the invasion back on track.
 Harrison's team race against time to stop them completing their project."

-On this day in 1993, Lois & Clark: The New Adventures of Superman aired "The Man Of Steel Bars."
-This served as the ninth episode of the program's first season, and here's the plot summary that's been provided by IMDB.com:
+On this day in 1993 (in the U.S.), Lois & Clark: The New Adventures of Superman aired "The Man Of Steel Bars."
+Officially, this served as the ninth episode of the program's first season, and here's the plot summary that's been provided by IMDB.com:

 "During an unnaturally extreme winter heat wave, Superman is accused of being the cause."